 About the Author: James M. Lynch is a Massachusetts lawyer for Stevenson, Lynch & Owens, located in Hingham, Massachusetts, whose practice areas include DUI defense, divorce and personal injury.

 Schedule a free consultation with James M. Lynch today at (781) 741-5000 or send him an email:

 Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
-You are invited to contact the office.
+You are invited to contact our office.
 Contacting the office does not create an attorney-client relationship.
 Please do not send any confidential information to the office until such time as an attorney-client relationship has been established.
-This blog is considered an advertisement for Stevenson, Lynch & Owens, P.C.
-The Massachusetts Rules of Professional Conduct broadly govern all advertisements and communications made by attorneys and law firms in the state.
+This blog is considered an advertisement for The Law Office of Stevenson, Lynch & Owens, P.C.
+The Massachusetts Rules of Professional Conduct broadly govern all advertisements and communications made by attorneys and law firms in the Commonwealth.
 Generally, legal websites and any other content published on the internet by lawyers are considered a type of communication and an advertisement, according to the Comments to Rule 7.2.